So, you want to build your very first own app. Good.

 The question is, when are you going to start marketing your app?

 Before or after you release it?
 The answer is that you should always go for the first option.
-Not taking marketing actions until the release, equals to a lot of wasted time.
+Not taking marketing actions until the release, equals a lot of wasted time.

 There are a number of things you can do to reach out to your potential future customers, such as beta testing, or building awareness and an email list.

-Starting with awareness, it takes time to build, so the sooner you start raising it, the better.
+Starting with awareness, takes time to build, so the sooner you start raising it, the better.
 Also, in contrast to conversion or the rest steps of a marketing funnel, awareness doesn’t require an action from your audience – only letting them know that you exist.
 And thus, you don’t need a finished app or product to achieve that.